 When you travel to Italy, you should live as the Italians do.
 And that means embracing la dolce vita.
 This translates to “the sweet life” — and Italians truly know how to make life sweet.
 Here are a few ways you can embrace it during your cruise.

 Italians love coffee, and they do it better than almost anyone else.
 So, when you’re in Italy, use phrases like “un caffè, per favore”.
 Order your coffee and stand while you drink it (most cafes charge almost triple if you sit at a table).
 Drink slowly, but don’t linger.
 It should only take a few minutes to enjoy an espresso.

-If you want milk, order a caffè latte (espresso with hot milk) or a cappuccino (espresso and steamed milk with foam).
-Keep in mind, though, that Italians only take milk with their coffees in the morning.
+If you want milk, order a caffè latte (espresso with hot milk), but keep in mind that Italians only take milk with their coffees in the morning.
 If you want to experience authentic Italian coffee culture, then order a cappuccino, but do it before 10:00 a.m.
 In the afternoon and evening, it’s common practice to only have espresso, as Italians believe hot milk after a meal will disrupt the digestion process.

 Master the Art of Aperitivo

 The idea of aperitivo is simple: sit down to have a social drink and, most likely, a complimentary snack before dinner.
-It’s a more sophisticated “happy hour”, with a focus on socializing rather than getting a deal.
+It’s a more sophisticated “happy hour”, focusing on socializing rather than getting a deal.
 It’s also the perfect chance for an intrepid traveler to take a break from sightseeing.